 - Wildacres boasts a pottery studio, lapidary facilities, an open floor plan studio (perfect for musicians and performers) as well as an auditorium with a sound system and internet connectivity for distance learners.

 - We have a stonework amphitheater with a built-in firepit that groups may access.
 The amphitheater has a beautiful view of the nearby Blue Ridge Mountains, including Mt.
 Mitchell.
 Evening campfires are a perfect opportunity for relaxing with friends after dinner.
 We provide wood and set up the firepit for groups with prior notice.

 - Wireless internet service is available on a limited basis.
 Wildacres is a true retreat, and we discourage the use of electronics as much as possible so that our guests can enjoy the quiet and solitude of the mountains and disconnect from everyday pressures.

 - Wildacres provides all bed linens and towels.
-Some people like to bring an extra towel or two, but it is not necessary.

 - For groups staying a full week, we do provide a midweek towel change.

 - Wildacres does not have laundry facilities for guests.
 There are laundromats in nearby Spruce Pine and in Marion.

 - Three meals a day are provided with your full-day lodging.
 Breakfast is at 8:00 am, lunch at 12;30pm and dinner is generally 6:00 pm, although some groups request 6:30 pm on check-in day.
 Meals have been served family-style but will be served buffet-style in 2022.
 Our food service staff provides vegetarian alternatives for each meal and can accommodate many special dietary needs.
 Please let your group leader know of any dietary needs you have, and our food service staff will reach out if they need clarification.
 We do not serve pork or shellfish at the retreat, and our cooks do not use MSG in any of our food.